 Depending on how long you intend to fly in in the US, you may want an annual Pilot membership, or you may only need a 10-day Affiliate membership.
 Information about the various membership options is described in Membership levels, benefits, and pricing and also in the Membership FAQ.

 To join USHPA with an annual Pilot membership, go to Join + Renew.

 Instructors/Observers may issue a visiting pilot a foreign-equivalent USHPA rating using a combination of his/her country’s rating system, observing flying skills, and administering appropriate tests.
 The visiting pilot must be a USHPA Pilot member to hold a USHPA rating.

 The USHPA pilot proficiency system is described in Ratings and skills introduction.
 The full parameters around issuing USHPA ratings based on foreign equivalent ratings are governed by SOP-12, Foreign Ratings.

-Visiting Pilots who obtain an Affiliate USHPA membership (via a 30-day Student/Affiliate membership application), or a Pilot membership without USHPA ratings, must carry both their homeland rating documentation AND an IPPI card.
+Visiting Pilots who obtain an Affiliate USHPA membership (via a 10-day Affiliate membership application), or a Pilot membership without USHPA ratings, must carry both their homeland rating documentation AND an IPPI card.